Did you know? Tottenham Hotspur's superstar Son Heung-min scored his first international goal against India | Goal.com

 The nation's hopes will once again remain pinned on their Premier League superstar during the 2022 World Cup and Korean Football Association President Chung Mong-gyu expressed the same.

 "We have a good chance to do well in Qatar.
 Leading our attack in Qatar will be Son Heung-min.
-By 2022, I feel he would have scaled such heights on the European club scene which have even been beyond legends of our continent," stated Chung Mong-gyu.
+By 2022, I feel he would have scaled such heights on the European club scene which have even been beyond legends of our continent," Chung Mong-gyu had stated in 2018 in an interview with Qatar 2022 local organisers Supreme Committee for Delivery & Legacy.

 South Korea's best performance in the World Cup came in 2002 when they reached the semi-finals but lost out 1-0 to Germany.
 He was also on the scoresheet when South Korea defeated Germany 2-0 in the 2018 World Cup.